 views of the world, our explanations for what we

 observe in the world around us.
 As a

 metaphor, I like to compare our paradigms to the

 lenses in our glasses.
 What we see isn't a

-become so far removed from reality that they
+sometimes our paradigms become so far removed from

-see the world in a new light.
-Sometimes this
+allowing us to see the world in a new light.

 In that book, Covey presents his ideas about

 development, when one of his sons began to

 adolescence, his son was a late bloomer, still